310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 I’ve seen girls wear makeup around me pretty often, and there’s loads of moments where I have to wear it for idol work, so I’m used to it.

-Ahaha, I'm helping you out a little *too* much?
-True~ Buuut, I want to pay you back for all the help you've done for me as a producer.
+Ahaha, you never asked for my help?
+True, but~ I want to pay you back for all the help you've done for me as a producer.

 It's sweet that your love is the kind that doesn't ask for anything in return, but I also find it a little lonely.

 …Ah!
 She just cut me off and ran ahead…

-Did I talk to her incorrectly…?
+Did I go about it wrong…?
 I feel like I never choose the right answer when I'm talking to her.
 {% endbubble %}

 {% bubble Souma %}